-On December 7th, from 16:00-17:15, our keynote speaker will be Prof. Dr. Ralph DeBerardinis of the University of Texas Southwestern Medical Center in the USA.
+On December 7th, from 16:00-17:15, our keynote speaker will be Prof. Dr. Mark A Febbraio of the Monash University Australia .
 He will be joined by Dr. Esther Zaal of the Utrecht University.

 Dr. Esther Zaal (Utrecht University)

 “Rewiring of energy metabolism drives resistance to the proteasome inhibitor bortezomib.”

 Dr. Esther Zaal is a post-doc in the Metabolomics group of prof. dr. Celia Berkers in the Division Cell Biology, Metabolism & Cancer within the faculty of Veterinary Medicine of Utrecht University.
 Her research is focused on elucidating the role of metabolism in cancer drug resistance.